 With this understanding, the founders’ intention was that we should seek internal guidance based on recognition of — and reverence for — our integral mutuality.
 In other words, we should take active counsel from conscience, the voice of our deeper connectedness.
 And in this way, we should seek to act as wise, compassionate stewards of life — our own lives, the lives of our neighbors and our community, all life.
 Only with these intentions can we be trusted to self-govern.
 And only with this guidance can the paradox of diversity within unity be reconciled peacefully and generatively.

 If we deny the fundamental role of life — the single point of our mysterious mutuality — then we are left seeing ourselves as isolated from each other and from all living things.
 The founders well understood the risks in such denial of an integrative universal nature.
 Jefferson wondered whether “the liberties of a nation [can] be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are the gift of God?”
 John Adams wrote as president: “We have no government armed with power of contending with human passions unbridled by morality or religion.
 Avarice, ambition, revenge, or gallantry, would break the strongest cords of our Constitution as a whale goes through a net.
 Our Constitution is made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”
+The point is not to subscribe to any specific religion; it is to recognize, honor and find guidance from the miracle and mystery of our shared aliveness.

 Divergent parts.
 Convergent Wholeness.
 Consistent yet flexible governing infrastructure.
-And the integrative spark of life that guides and animates self-organization.
+And the integrative spark of life that animates generative, regenerative self-organization.
 These are the four “design principles” necessary to enable any living organism, ecosystem or society to thrive.
 The founders accounted for all of them with great prescience and wisdom.
 And over the past two and a half centuries, the nation has been in an ongoing, often unsteady process of learning to cultivate them.

 So where do we go from here?

 We could start where we are, in our own communities, by calling forth the vision of a more perfect union, of what Martin Luther King Jr. called Beloved Community, of a thrivable society.
 Public discourse is focused almost exclusively on our differences at this point.
 And that leaves us stuck in divergent disagreement.
-What if we gathered in our neighborhoods, in our cities, in our bioregions to explore what brings us together?
-What do we all love about this nation and about our own community?
+But what if we gathered in our neighborhoods, in our cities, in our bioregions to explore what brings us together?
+What do we all love about this nation and about our own communities?
 What do we all hope for?
 What is the shape of the American Dream today, wherever we are?
 What could it be, within the framework of the American Experiment?
 What structures of relationship would connect and support us in more effective stewardship and inspired self-organization?
 What are we being called to contribute?

 In this exploration, we can draw on the moral authority of the founders — and of life’s enduring ability to thrive.
 The intention of those early visionaries was not to create a simple and static nation, but one that embraces diversity and change as key pathways to ever more generativity and possibility.
 That’s at the very heart of our collective experiment.